Kohirochi/math-quiz/README.md

 # math-quiz
-Simple math quiz with python
+Simple math quiz with python.\
 Learned pyinputplus and random module from "Automate the Boring Stuff with Python".